okx-code/UnrealPets/README.md

 This plugin adds pets you can hold in your inventory which can level up and give bonuses.

-Inventory pets are represented as heads, the name of which can be configurable.
+Inventory pets are represented as heads, the name of which is configurable.
 Most aspects regarding the effects of inventory pets are also configurable.

 - **Spawner Pet** Increases spawn rate of spawners.
 Gains XP when a mob is spawned from a spawner.